EGI-Federation/documentation/content/en/users/cloud-compute/dynamic-dns/_index.md

 ---

-The Dynamic DNS service provides a unified, federation-wide Dynamic DNS support for VMs in EGI infrastrcuture.
+The Dynamic DNS service provides a unified, federation-wide Dynamic DNS support for VMs in EGI infrastructure.
 Users can register their chosen meaningful and memorable DNS host names in given domains (e.g. `my-server.vo.fedcloud.eu`) and assign to public IPs of their servers.